 She takes off her sunglasses and crouches, bringing herself down to our level.
 “Did you boys have fun last night?”

-Tommy’s eyes dart to her v-cut sweatshirt and her tasteless cleavage, then to me.
+Tommy’s eyes dart to her T-shirt and her cleavage, then to me.

 I pull my hat down low.
 “Excuse me, Ms. Benevo?”